carouser/macOS-Mojave-Comet-Lake/README.md

 This guideline covers specifics of macOS installation on the most recent Comet Lake CPUs (https://ark.intel.com/content/www/ru/ru/ark/products/codename/90354/comet-lake.html).

 Unfortunately the latest Catalina release 10.15.6 proved to have numerous annoying bugs and issues.
-Since it also lacks 32-bit support while not offering any deal-breaking features the previous Mojave 10.14.6 release appears preferrable for the time being.
+Since it also lacks 32-bit support while not offering any deal-breaking features the previous Mojave 10.14.6 release appears preferable for the time being.

 The list of hardware: